-- Ageing infrastructure. - The need to maintain an ongoing renewals programme to avoid a "bow wave" of renewals in the future. - Compliance with the Drinking Water Standards, resource consent conditions, and our internal targets for DIA mandatory performance measures. - The need to renew, and in some cases upsize, infrastructure to comply with the above. - Future upgrades to comply with the above and future requirements. - Dealing with risk exposure arising from providing non-potable water for rural water supplies. - Increased severity and frequency of storm events, with increased risk exposure from flooding. - Increased frequency of droughts, with impacts on security of water supply. - Providing a consistent level of service across the District, particularly considering small communities such as Scotts Ferry and Koitiata. - Allowing for sustainable growth in communities where relevant, for example Bulls and Marton. - Dealing with the effects of declining populations in certain other centres.
+- Ageing infrastructure. - Improving the quality and extend of knowledge held by focusing on asset condition assessments and asset performance assessments to create a works programme for the renewal and upgrade of networks base on accurate data. - Compliance with the Drinking Water Standards, resource consent conditions, and our internal targets for DIA mandatory performance measures. - The need to renew, and in some cases upsize, infrastructure to comply with the above. - Future upgrades to comply with the above and future requirements. - Improve redundancy of raw water supply and quality to all communities in the district - Dealing with risk exposure arising from providing non-potable water for rural water supplies. - Increased severity and frequency of storm events, with increased risk exposure from flooding. - Increased frequency of droughts, with impacts on security of water supply. - Providing a consistent level of service across the District, particularly considering small communities such as Scotts Ferry and Koitiata. - Allowing for sustainable growth in communities where relevant, for example Bulls and Marton.